shapeoko/Docs/content/firstjob.md

 ##Engrave the Border

-Select the inside rounded rectangle (the one we made in step #3).
+Select the inside rounded rectangle (the second one we made).
 Click CAM -> Follow Path Operation.
 Fill in the following values, then click OK:

     Name:                trim_engrave
     Tool Diameter:       0.125